roryprimrose/MsBuild.NuGet.Pack/README.md

 **FileExclusionPattern** - defaults to _\*.CodeAnalysisLog.xml;\*.lastcodeanalysissucceeded;\*Test\*.\*_.
 Controls which file paths are excluded from the automatic bundling of files into the package.

+**PackageExclusionPattern** - defaults to _MsBuild.NuGet.Pack_.
+Controls which packages are excluded from the automatic inclusion of package dependencies into the package.

 ## Publish Package Properties
 **RunNuGetPublish** (True/False) - defaults to False.
 Publishes the NuGet package after it has been created.